Democratizing Development • Accelerating Innovation • Empowering Vision

 Low-code and no-code platforms are often discussed together, but they represent distinct, albeit related, approaches to software development.
 Both aim to simplify and accelerate the creation of applications, but they cater to slightly different users and use cases.

 Low-code platforms also utilize visual development environments and pre-built components to speed up development.
 However, they offer more flexibility and extensibility by allowing developers to write custom code when needed.
 This makes them suitable for more complex applications and integrations.
 Low-code solutions bridge the gap between no-code simplicity and traditional development power, enabling professional developers to work faster and business users to contribute more directly to application creation.
-For instance, a platform like Exploring WebAssembly delves into technologies that can further enhance the capabilities of such platforms.

 Both types of platforms share common characteristics: